jeremytammik/tbc/a/2027_refresh.md

 Many add-ins exchange Revit data with Microsoft Excel spreadsheets.
 The SDK has two samples which do import/export from Excel spreadsheets, FireRating and ArchSample.
 They rely on a very old DLL which isn't playing nicely with .NET Core.
-If the Revit to Excel workflow is high value, it might be worth while modernising.
+If the Revit to Excel workflow is high value, it might be worthwhile modernising.
 If it is low value, export to CSV or some other easily supported document type may do the trick.

 The [3rd most downloaded add-in in the AppStore](https://apps.autodesk.com/RVT/en/Detail/Index?id=6290726048826015851&appLang=en&os=Win64) is